paymento/paymento-token-vesting-contract/README.md

 1. Review the vesting stages and token prices in the contract.
 2. During the specified stages, use the `buy` function to purchase tokens.
-3. If applicable, ensure you are whitelisted for Private Sale 1 or Private Sale 2.
-4. Monitor your vested tokens and claim them using the `claimTokens` function.
+3. Monitor your vested tokens and claim them using the `claimTokens` function.

 ### Developers